stmar89/AlgEt/doc/ListOfCommands.md

 *Given an order S it returns two sequences the first containing the primes at which S is locally not Gorenstein and the second containing the CohenMacaulay types of S at this primes, that is, the dimension of S^t/PS^t over S/P, where S^t is the TraceDualIdeal of S*

-# List of functions
+# List of instrinsics in WkClasses.m:
- in WkClasses.m.m:
 --

 <pre>